-Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517
+Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517

 AT OCCURRENCE command

 Gives z/OS Debugger control on a language or Language Environment condition or exception or an MVS or CICS ABEND.

 A valid condition or exception.
 This can be one of the following codes or conditions: